 For a 200-gallon fish tank we’d need to scale up the wattage:

 If that’s your end goal – order it and be done with it (visit the link to see more details on Amazon).

 I can suggest something that I’ve seen work for aquariums and ponds that were over 200 gallons, actually:

 It’s this.
-It’s a Jebao with a 36 Watts of ultraviolet sterilization.
+It’s a Jebao with 36 Watts of ultraviolet sterilization.
 It clears roughly 100 gallons of water in a day.
 It’s a non-submersible external UV sterilizer, that’s also weather-proof.

 It’s an external UV sterilizer, not submersible.
 Do not submerge it underwater, and as the manufacturers suggest, install it after the outtake of your pump/canister filter.